bluedynamics/usbid/README.rst

 that provides the same sys-fs.
 Its tested with Debian based systems like Ubuntu and Linux-Mint and aims to work on Raspbian.

-The USB devices are provides in a tree like they are connected to the computer.
+The USB devices are provided in a tree like they are connected to the computer.
 Each USB root hub is an own tree in the virtual ``usb_roots()`` dict.
 If another external hub is connected to the  root hub, it is a subtree as a node of the root hub.
 Actual devices are the  leafs, i.e a mouse, keyboard,